mllhild/Starsector_Mod_SecondPlaythrou/README.md

       - known location of cryosleepers
       - X amount of hyperspace terrain data (0 to 700 to unlock the skills)

+   #### <span style="color:Orange;">Permanent Wars</span>
+   - all vanilla factions hate you
+   - all non vanilla factions hate you
+   - Total War (everyone hates everyone)
+   - faction list vs faction list (see faction name help file for how to write the names)

+### WIP

+   #### <span style="color:Orange;">Custom Start Bonuses</span>
+   - X amount of hyperspace terrain data (0 to 700 to unlock the skills)

-   - Defect Remnant Start
+   - Defect Remnant Start (Moved to its own mod)
       - you can pilot ai ships
       - you get automated ship points per player level
       - debuff that makes all ships with crew requirements above 0 have a max cr of 10 and peak combat time of 10 seconds
       - Remnants hate you and send fleets to eliminate the error that was your birth

+   - Super Weapons Arsenal revival (Moved to its own mod)

    #### <span style="color:Orange;">Colony Crisis speed modifier (increase or decrease point gain by a factor)</span>
    - maybe scaling considering colony size, but Im not certain if possible

-   #### <span style="color:Orange;">Permanent Wars</span>
-   - all vanilla factions hate you
-   - all non vanilla factions hate you
-   - Total War (everyone hates everyone)
-   - faction list vs faction list (see faction name help file for how to write the names)

    #### <span style="color:Orange;">Player Reknown </span>
    Affects only FleetPoints ratings for autoresolve)